bnb-chain/greenfield-docs/docs/guide/native-app/resumable-upload.md

 ### Download Process Overview

 1. Start the initial `FGetObjectResumable` function to download the file.
-2. During the download process, the function retrieves segments of the file from the server-side and appends them to an `object.tmp` file.
+2. During the download process, the function retrieves segments of the file from the server-side and appends them to an `object_{operatoraddress}{getrange}.tmp` file.
 3. If an error occurs during the download, such as a network interruption or server error, the download process is interrupted.
-4. When resuming the download, the subsequent `FGetObjectResumable` function first checks if the `object.tmp` file exists.
+4. When resuming the download, the subsequent `FGetObjectResumable` function first checks if the `object_{operatoraddress}{getrange}.tmp` file exists.
-5. If the `object.tmp` file exists, the function verifies the checksum to ensure the integrity of the partially downloaded file.
+5. If the `object_{operatoraddress}{getrange}.tmp` file exists, the function verifies the checksum to ensure the integrity of the partially downloaded file.
-6. If the `object.tmp` file does not exist or the checksum is invalid, the function starts a fresh download of the object from the server.
+6. If the `object_{operatoraddress}{getrange}.tmp` file does not exist or the checksum is invalid, the function starts a fresh download of the object from the server.
-7. The download process continues from the last offset, and appending the segments to the `object.tmp` file.
+7. The download process continues from the last offset, and appending the segments to the `object_{operatoraddress}{getrange}.tmp` file.
-8. Once the download is complete, the `object.tmp` file can be renamed or processed as needed.
+8. Once the download is complete, the `object_{operatoraddress}{getrange}.tmp` file can be renamed or processed as needed.

 ### Usage Example